I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddcdrm/ni-ntddcdrm-ioctl_cdrom_exclusive_access.md

 <text></text>

 ### Status Block
-I/O Status block
 The <b>Information</b> field is set to the number of bytes that are returned.
 The <b>Status</b> field is set to STATUS_SUCCESS if the request succeeds.

 If the request fails, the <b>Status</b> field might be set to one of the following error messages:

-The input buffer was too small.

-The output buffer was too small for a <b>ExclusiveAccessQueryState</b> request.

-The CD-ROM class driver returns this status code when one of the following two errors occurs:

-The <b>RequestType</b> that was specified is not a valid member of <a href="..\ntddcdrm\ne-ntddcdrm-_exclusive_access_request_type.md">EXCLUSIVE_ACCESS_REQUEST_TYPE</a>.

-The caller name string in the <b>CallerName</b> member of <a href="..\ntddcdrm\ns-ntddcdrm-_cdrom_exclusive_lock.md">CDROM_EXCLUSIVE_LOCK</a> violates the naming convention. <b>CallerName</b> must be a <b>NULL</b>-terminated string that contains the following characters: alphanumerics (A - Z, a - z, 0 - 9), spaces, periods, commas, colons (:), semi-colons (;), hyphens (-), and underscores (_).
-The length of the string must be less than CDROM_EXCLUSIVE_CALLER_LENGTH bytes, including the <b>NULL</b> at the end of the string.

-The CD-ROM class driver returns this status code when one of the following two errors occurs:

-The caller made the request at an IRQL level other than PASSIVE_LEVEL.

-The caller sent a request with <b>RequestType</b> = <b>ExclusiveAccessUnlockDevice</b> to unlock a device that is not in exclusive mode.

-The CD-ROM class driver returns this status code when one of the following two errors occurs:

-The file object that is required to keep track of the request was not available.
-The CD-ROM class driver did not receive a request to create a file object from this caller.

-The caller sent a request with <b>RequestType</b> = <b>ExclusiveAccessUnlockDevice</b> to unlock a device, even though the caller does not have exclusive access to the device.

-The caller attempted to lock a device while the file system driver was mounted on this device, without specifying that the class driver should suspend the check for a mounted file system driver.
-To suspend the check for a mounted file system driver, the caller must set the <b>Flags</b> member of <a href="..\ntddcdrm\ns-ntddcdrm-_cdrom_exclusive_access.md">CDROM_EXCLUSIVE_ACCESS</a> to 1.

-The device is already locked for exclusive access.

 ## Requirements